Article reviewed and updated 22 January 2023 for accuracy and completeness.

 Bank and other financial charges

-If the company has a business bank account in its own name, it can claim on the interest payments and charges.
+If the company has a business bank account in its own name, it can claim on the interest payments and bank charges.

-Charges and interest on a personal credit card or bank account aren’t allowable and so shouldn’t be included in the company’s accounts.
+Personal accounts charges and interest on a personal credit card or bank account aren’t allowable because they are considered a personal expenses and so shouldn’t be included in the company’s accounts.

-The cost of insurance for business, such as employer’s liability insurance, is fully deductible.
+The cost of business insurance, such as employer’s liability insurance, is a tax deductible expense.
 The company can buy private medical insurance for its staff but in some circumstances this will incur additional National Insurance.
+Vehicle insurance on a company owned car is also a deductible expense.

 The company may be able to claim expenses on the costs associated with some animals.

-The company may be able to claim for the cost of providing childcare facilities, or for funding the cost of childcare for its employees’ children.
+The company may be able to claim for the cost of providing childcare facilities, or for funding the childcare costs for its employees’ children.

 When the company makes contributions to its own pension scheme for employees, it can claim on the cost of these contributions in its accounts.

 As a reference, you can consult HMRC’s expenses guide, Expenses and benefits: A to Z for the complete list.
 Claiming expenses is a complicated area of taxation and each expense is subject to its own rules and regulations.
 When in doubt you should always consult with a tax professional.

-If you’re having trouble with your expense claims and are looking for a london accountant, BrooksCity can help.
+If you’re having trouble with your expense claims and are looking for assistance, BrooksCity Accountants in London can help.
 Our tax specialists in London will advise you on what you’re allowed to claim for and shed light on possible deductions you might be missing out.
-For more information on you can contact us or request a quote directly.